Staars/Staars.github.io/docs/Getting-Started.md

     - [**Sonoff DIY**](Sonoff-DIY) - OTA flash for select Sonoff devices **Does not work anymore**
     - [**esp2ino**](https://github.com/elahd/esp2ino) - OTA flash for select Wyze devices. **Does not work anymore**

-You've successfully flashed your device with Tasmota but now you need to connect the freshly tasmotised device to your Wi-Fi network.
+If You've successfully flashed your device with Tasmota, now you need to connect the freshly tasmotised device to your Wi-Fi network.

 ## Initial Configuration